ghostlexly/lt-node/readme.md

 lt-node src/main.ts
 ```

+### Arguments

+- `--watch`: Watch for file changes and automatically recompile and rerun the TypeScript files.
+- `--noCheck`: Skip type checking, only compile and run the TypeScript files for faster execution.

 ## Comparison with Other TypeScript Runtimes

 | Feature                                         | LT-Node                 | ts-node            | tsx                         | ts-node-dev        | bun                               |